The essential tools for a matcha tea set you can’t live without.

 These attractive, usually stainless steel tools of the trade feature an incredible fine sieve mesh that will easily solve your clumping woes (and gently limber your wrists up for that all-important whisking stage!) ensuring exactly the right conditions in your Chawan for whisking into a frothy green delight.
 You need this tool to make your matcha tea set complete.

 Matcha Scoops are known as Chaskaku and are used to deliver matcha powder to the sifter or bowl - around 0.5g a heaped scoop - ahead of adding water and then whisking.

+Our White Bamboo Chashaku are all made from locally grown Nara Takayama bamboo and are naturally dried and seasoned before being worked on.
 We’re also proud to add that no bleach or chemicals are ever used in their production

 Finally, there’s the Japanese Susudake Chashaku - a true piece of heritage craft.
 Each scoop is made from bamboo reclaimed from the roofs of old, Japanese houses, and has its very own backstory and a unique, beautiful patina formed by decades of smoke from fireplaces rising through the air.
-No matcha tea set would be complete without one of the beautiful scoops
+No matcha tea set would be complete without one of the beautiful scoops.